 Lyle has been recognized as a top attorney in The Best Lawyers in America in the practice area of commercial litigation.
 He has also been named one of Florida’s top lawyers in the area of commercial litigation in Florida Trend’s Legal Elite and a Top Lawyer in the South Florida Legal Guide.
 He has achieved an AV rating from Martindale Hubbell, which is the highest rating for legal ability and professional ethics.

-- Represented a large dairy processing company in a jury trial in Miami-Dade Circuit Court involving claims for breach of contract and breach of fiduciary duty.
+- Represented Borden Dairy in a jury trial in Miami-Dade Circuit Court involving claims for breach of contract and breach of fiduciary duty.

 - Represented former employees of Willis Towers Watson affiliates against claims for breach of alleged restrictive covenants, tortious interference and breach of fiduciary duty.